FF-LOGO: Cross-Modality Point Cloud Registration with Feature Filtering and Local to Global Optimization: INTRODUCTION

 \section{INTRODUCTION}

 Point cloud registration, the task of finding rigid transformations to align two input point clouds, is a pivotal technique in robotics and computer vision \cite{Li_Yang_Lai_Guo_2019}.
 It finds vital applications in domains such as autonomous driving \cite{Lu_Wan_Zhou_Fu_Yuan_Song_2019}, augmented or virtual reality systems\cite{Ferrari_Cattari_Fontana_Cutolo_2022}, Simultaneous Localization and Mapping (SLAM)\cite{Cattaneo_Vaghi_Valada_2022}, and robotics\cite{Pomerleau_Colas_Siegwart_2015}.
-Most prior studies have focused on point cloud data of the same modality obtained from identical sensor types, with little attention paid to other modalities.
-In reality, with the advancement of 3D data acquisition technologies, the cost of obtaining point clouds has been reduced, and the methods of acquisition have diversified, including Kinect depth cameras, LiDAR, or Multi-View Stereo (MVS).
+Most prior studies have focused on point cloud data of the same modality obtained from identical sensor types, while the potential value of exploring other modalities is not extensively covered.
+With the advancement of 3D data acquisition technologies, the cost of obtaining point clouds has been reduced, and the methods of acquisition have diversified, including Kinect depth cameras, LiDAR, or Multi-View Stereo (MVS).

 Each existing sensor has its specific advantages and limitations when capturing 3D scenes.
-For instance, LiDAR, which gauges the distance to obstacles using laser pulses to generate point clouds.
-Benefits from the high energy of laser pulses, LiDAR generates high-precision point clouds over extended ranges.
+For instance, LiDAR gauges the distance to obstacles using laser pulses to generate point clouds.
+Using the high energy of laser pulses, LiDAR generates high-precision point clouds over extended ranges.
 However, the density of these point clouds is often sparse.
 Depth cameras estimate depth using infrared or stereo vision techniques, which can produce dense point clouds, but usually within a limited range and with moderate precision.
-RGB cameras can generate dense point clouds with texture information using 3D reconstruction techniques, but their accuracy typically lags behind that of depth cameras and LiDAR sensors. cross-modality point cloud fusion or registration combines the strengths of multiple sensors, overcoming the limitations of a single sensor, ensuring point cloud acquisition is accurate, efficient, and detailed, resulting in higher-quality visualizations, comparisons, or localizations.
-For example, in the robotics domain, users can align low-cost, easily accessible sensor data with high-quality data from robotic service providers using cross-modality point cloud registration, facilitating low-cost robot environment reconstruction and localization service deployment \cite{huang2023cross}.
-In the architectural design domain, cross-modality comparisons between onsite point cloud scanning data and 3D CAD design models provide faster and more precise evaluations for building quality \cite{Avetisyan_Dahnert_Dai_Savva_Chang_NieBner_2019}.
+Cross-modality point cloud fusion or registration combines the strengths of multiple sensors, overcoming the limitations of a single sensor, this ensures point cloud acquisition is accurate, efficient, and detailed, resulting in higher-quality visualizations, comparisons, or localizations.